-14. REZONING REFERENCE #16-34
+14. REZONING REFERENCE #16-34 TWO-STOREY LIGHT INDUSTRIAL AND OFFICE DEVELOPMENT BIG BEND DEVELOPMENT PLAN

-TWO-STOREY LIGHT INDUSTRIAL AND OFFICE DEVELOPMENT BIG BEND DEVELOPMENT PLAN seeking Council authorization to forward this application to a Public Hearing on 2020 February 25.
+The City Manager submitted a report from the Director Planning and Building seeking Council authorization to forward this application to a Public Hearing on 2020 February 25.
 The purpose of the proposed rezoning bylaw amendment is to permit the construction of a two-storey light industrial and office building with an accessory restaurant/cafe.